Downloadable version (pdf, 115KB)

 7.4.
 The Group shall maintain a bank current account and, where deemed appropriate, a deposit account, held in the name of the Group.
-The following Officers shall be authorised to sign Group cheques: any two from the Chairperson, Vice Chairperson, Treasurer, Membership Secretary and Secretary.
+The following Officers and Committee members shall authorise Group payments: any two from the Chairperson, Treasurer, Secretary and Membership Secretary.

 8. ALTERATIONS TO THE CONSTITUTION

 8.1.
 Any proposed alterations to the Group Constitution may only be considered at an Annual or Special General Meeting convened with a required written notice of the proposal.
 Any alteration or amendment must be proposed by a Full Member of the Group and seconded by another Full Member.
 Such alterations shall be passed if supported by not less than two-thirds of those Full Members present at the meeting, assuming that a quorum has been achieved.

 9.1.
 If, at any General Meeting of the Group, a resolution be passed calling for the dissolution of the Group, an Officer shall immediately convene a Special General Meeting of the Group to be held not less than one month thereafter to discuss and vote on the resolution.